YabTek/CODSOFT/README.md

 # CODSOFT
-This is a simple landing page----->>
+This is a basic calculator-------->skills: html,css,javascript
-skills: html,css